 At Faros, we analyze software delivery data across thousands of engineering teams to understand how work actually flows through modern development systems.
-One of the common questions we hear is: "We do most of our development in a monorepo.
+One of the common questions we hear is: "We develop in a monorepo.
 All the benchmarks out there are generic.
-What does good actually look like for monorepos?"
+What does good PR cycle time actually look like for us?"

 Monorepos are not just "large repos."
 They represent a fundamentally different coordination model: